 Our visit to the Bamboo Forest and surrounding area in Arashiyama was a highlight of our trip to Kyoto.
 Plus it is free!

-It is very easy to get to by train on the JR Sagano line about 30 minutes from the centre of Kyoto.
+It is very easy to get to by train on the JR Sagano line which is free for JR Rail Pass holders.
+The trip takes about 30 minutes from the centre of Kyoto.

 The Bamboo Forest has a single pathway through it and meanders from town up the hill through the bamboo.
 There is plenty of space for the kids to run and work off some energy.